joedefen/rungs/README.md

 * The `edit-rungs-config` shows how to pass variables to your commands.
 * In case of a corrupt `.ini`, you will see the error and the `edit-rungs-config` menu.
 * Each time the `.ini` file is read and valid, `~/.config/rungs/rungs.ini.bak` is written; in the case you just made a terrible change, recover using the `.ini.bak` file manually (w/o running `rungs -e`).

+## Practical Examples
+The `examples` subdirectory includes more practical examples, including
+* A two-level menu for Fedora updates and release upgrades.

+These menus many not be current and are not tested; use only after reviewing for correctness and completeness.